-In accordance with the Better Energy programmes Code of Practice and Technical Specifications, contractors must only install products listed on the Solar Thermal Registered Product List.
+In accordance with the Domestic Technical Standards and Specifications, contractors must only install products listed on the Solar Thermal Registered Product List.
 Please note that even if the solar collector is listed on the register, this does not mean that a specific product will meet the sizing requirement of the grant.
 Contractors are required to select the appropriate product that will meet the required specifications of the grant programme.

 To register a product on the Solar Thermal Registered Product List, you must complete and return a Solar Thermal Product Registration Form.

 Important safety notices that must be signed by homeowner